EvelynPloetz/Deep-LASI/docs/source/installation.rst

    :width: 50
    :alt: Mac OS Logo

-To run DeepLASI on Mac OS, installing miniforge3installing the following software packages are required:
+To run DeepLASI on Mac OS, installing Mambaforge (Conda) is highly recommended, as it allows a straightforward installation of python packages and creation of a separate environment for DeepLASI.
+The following software packages are required:

 * Python 3.7-3.10 (`Python 3.10 https://www.python.org/ftp/python/3.10.0/python-3.10.0post2-macos11.pkg`_, `)
   - `Download Python 3.10 https://www.python.org/ftp/python/3.10.0/python-3.10.0post2-macos11.pkg`_